Misdiagnosis of Illness - Pittsburgh Attorneys

 Our medical negligence practice is led by Dr. Deborah Maliver, a highly skilled trial attorney who is also a board-certified internist.
 Her understanding of both the legal and medical professions gives her a unique perspective in developing the facts essential to proof of liability and damages in a negligent misdiagnosis case.
 She also has a significant advantage in evaluating, presenting and refuting the expert medical opinions that will sustain or defeat the claim of malpractice throughout the course of the litigation.

-For a free case evaluation concerning your claim of negligent misdiagnosis, contact the medical malpractice lawyers at Biancheria & Maliver, in downtown Pittsburgh.
+For a free case evaluation concerning your claim of negligent misdiagnosis, contact the medical malpractice lawyers at Biancheria & Maliver P.C., in downtown Pittsburgh.
 We serve clients throughout western Pennsylvania.